lnguyenh/blendserv/README.md

 4. Install blendser.service  by running `sudo systemctl enable blendserv`
 5. Run` sudo systemctl start blendserv`

-Don't hesitate to have a look into the two files to adjust things like the user/password and the siren-toggling duration
+Don't hesitate to have a look into the two files to adjust things like the user/password, the network port used and the siren-toggling duration